anguishjs/anguish/README.md

 <ul x-ref="list"></ul>
 ```

-Adding `x-name` to a `<template>` tag exposes a function with it's name.
+Adding `x-name` to a `<template>` tag exposes a function with it’s name.

-Anguish also features DOM reactivity – code that uses elements inside `$refs` will automatically update when components
+Anguish also features DOM reactivity – code that uses elements from `x-ref`s will automatically update when components
-are added inside it.
-You can access the component’s data through the `$data` property, which contains everything in it’s
+are added inside it are added inside it.
+You can access the component’s data through the `$data` property, which
-scope.
+contains everything in it’s scope.

 Note that removing an element will not unmount the component.
 For that, `$unmount()` is available in the component’s
 scope.